BioPAL/BioPAL/README.md

 Than the procedure is different (developer, users), depending on the installation option used.

 ### Run the processor for users
-Folowing run procedure works if the "pip install" procedure has been executed (above installation options #1 and #2).
-3. In a conda command window, type the following instruction, which activates the biopal environment:
+1. In a conda command window, type the following instruction, which activates the biopal environment:

         conda activate biopal

-4. In the same conda command window, from any folder, execute:
+2. In the same conda command window, from any folder, execute:

         biopal --conf conffolder inputfilexml

     where:
--- `inputfilexml`: path of the BioPAL xml input file (i.e. `/inputs` ) -- `conffolder`:   path of the folder containing BioPAL xml configuration files (i.e. `biopal/conf/`)
+    - `inputfilexml`: path of the BioPAL xml input file (i.e. `/inputs` )
+    - `conffolder`:   path of the folder containing BioPAL xml configuration files (i.e. `biopal/conf/`)

     With following command, default configurations are used: